adityakumarsingh05446/Whatsapp-Chat-Analyzer/README.md

 ## Future Work :
 - Using the NLP techniques , will try to find out the sentiments for a selected user.
-- Using more advance streamlit functions to make this web app faster and responsive.
+- Using more advance streamlit functions to make this web app more faster and more responsive.
 - Will be trying to host this application on AWS.

 ## Related Usage :
 - Can be used by parents on monthly basis to get their children track records , as this can help parents to get insights of their children quickly.
 - Can be used for personal group analysis.
 - Can be used for tracking the trends invloved by mischievous scammers involved in textual converstions.